anseki/cssprefix/README.md

 ## Differences from jQuery

-jQuery's `css()` also can find the vendor-prefixed CSS property.
+jQuery also can find the vendor-prefixed CSS property.
 But jQuery can't find the vendor-prefixed CSS **value**.
-And your code can't get the vendor-prefixed CSS property that found by jQuery.
+And your code can't get the vendor-prefixed CSS property that jQuery found.
 And jQuery doesn't have cache.
-It gives an effect of the performance.
+That affects performance.

 ![sample](benchmark.png)